-- In the T visa application, the client had to show she would face extreme hardship if removed.
+- There is no guarantee that they will be allowed re-entry as it is a discretionary decision by Customs and Border Protection (CBP), and the officer may inquire into additional inadmissibility issues; - In the T visa application, the client had to show she would face extreme hardship if removed.
 In some cases, individuals may need to show hardship again at the time of adjustment.
 Travel the individual's home country undermines potential hardship arguments; and - In order for a T visa holder to apply for adjustment of status to lawful permanent resident, she must demonstrate continuous physical presence in the United States.
-The regulations state that a T visa holder "shall be considered to have failed continuous physical presence" if the T visa holder "has departed from the United States for any period in excess of 90 days or for any periods in the aggregate of 180 days."149
+The regulations state that a T visa holder "shall be considered to have failed continuous physical presence" if the T visa holder "has departed from the United States for any period in excess of 90 days or for any periods in the aggregate of 180 days."
+142

-If a T visa holder must go abroad, she must first file Form I-131 with the Vermont Service Center ("VSC") and obtain advance parole prior to leaving the United States.150 Such clients should be referred to NIJC for a consultation to assess eligibility.
+If a T visa holder must go abroad, she must first file Form I-131 and obtain advance parole prior to leaving the United States.
+Such clients should be referred to NIJC for a consultation to assess eligibility.
 Additionally, NIJC will fully advise the client of possible consequences affecting eligibility for permanent residency and informed that returning to the country of origin could compromise status as it undermines the argument that returning to the home country results in extreme hardship (which is a required showing for T visa applicants).
 If the T visa holder accrued "unlawful presence" before the T visa approval, departure can trigger a three or ten year bar to reentry.
-An individual who departs the United States on advance parole does not trigger these bars.151 Nonetheless, it is crucial that clients consult with an immigration attorney prior to departure to fully assess the impact of departure on their eligibility for permanent residence and any associated risks of traveling outside of the United States.
+An individual who departs the United States on advance parole does not trigger these bars.
+Nonetheless, it is crucial that clients consult with an immigration attorney prior to departure to fully assess the impact of departure on their eligibility for permanent residence and any associated risks of traveling outside of the United States.